Princess Anne takes the Staten Island ferry to Manhattan

-NEW YORK (AP) — Princess Anne took a ride on the Staten Island Ferry during a visit to New York City.
+NEW YORK — Princess Anne took a ride on the Staten Island Ferry during a visit to New York City.

 The sister of Britain’s King Charles III was ushered to the ferry’s pilothouse as the Manhattan-bound ship crossed the New York Harbor on Tuesday escorted by police boats.
 A fireboat greeted the ferry with a water display just before docking, according to silive.com.